LeBron returns with triple-double, Lakers beat Knicks in OT

 Los Angeles trailed 71-56 at halftime before rallying in the third quarter, outscoring the Knicks 31-13.
 The Lakers were down 75-61 less than 2 1/2 minutes into the quarter before going on a 21-6 run over a nearly six-minute span to take the lead.

-Monk had 10 points during the run, including a pair of 3-pointers, and Davis scored four, including a driving layup with 3:50 remaining to give the Lakers an 82-80 lead.
+Monk had 10 of his 18 third-quarter points during the run, including a pair of 3-pointers.
+Davis scored four, including a driving layup with 3:50 remaining to give the Lakers an 82-80 lead.
 Los Angeles took an 87-84 lead into the fourth quarter.

 The Lakers extended extend their lead to 108-99 with 2:22 remaining, before the Knicks went on a 13-3 run and forced overtime.
 Barrett fueled the run with seven points, including a 3-pointer with 8.7 seconds remaining that tied the score at 111-all.
 James had a chance to win it, but missed a 3-pointer in the final second.